Document context vs. CRF decoding on ModernBERT for CoNLL-2003 NER

 Consequence heresentence-level onlydocument packing is practical

-ModernBERT’s 8k window is the whole reason document-level context is even testable: you can pack an article’s neighboring sentences into one sequence where BERT would truncate.
-The flip side is the tokenizer change WordPiece and BPE split words into different pieces, so the two models don’t even agree on where one token ends and the next begins. : the BERT reference below is a reference, not a controlled comparison.
+The 8k window is what makes document context testable, but the tokenizer change 3WordPiece and BPE split words into different pieces, so the two models don’t even agree on where one token ends and the next begins. is the catch: the BERT reference below is a reference, not a controlled comparison.
+The two models do not read the same input.

 Setup